bbauska/Coursera-Bootstrap/readme.md

-To demonstrate to you how the SCSS task will be triggered, whenever I make any changes to my styles.SCSS file, so I brought up the styles.SCSS file, and I\'m just simply going to save this file.
+To demonstrate to you how the SCSS task will be triggered, whenever I make any changes to my styles.SCSS file, so I brought up the styles.SCSS file, and I&apos;m just simply going to save this file.

 And then you will notice that immediately, on the left side the SASS task is invoked and runs and then re-compiles and this also will cause